 If you were looking for a cost-effective way to protect land in South Carolina, you'd create something like the Conservation Bank.
 The availability of state funds can attract much larger federal investments.
 Also, land deals are carefully negotiated.
 As a result, the Conservation Bank has paid an average of just 17 cents on the dollar compared to fair market value.

 This modest investment, in turn, boosts our state’s economy.
-In 2011, consumers spent $2 billion in South Carolina on wildlife recreation.
-Each year, they spend $18 billion on outdoor recreation.
+Each year, consumers spend $16 billion in our state on outdoor recreation.
 Companies like Boeing, BMW, and Michelin have chosen to invest in South Carolina in part because of our quality of life.

 With 50% of the land protected by the Conservation Bank open for public use, and another 30% open upon request to the landowner, this program is a clear win-win for South Carolina.

 Please take action today to keep this outstanding program in place!